realshouzy/auto-file-sorter/README.md

 ## Usage

-Throw stuff into the tracked folder, and it will be automatically sorted for you.
+Throw stuff into the tracked folder and it will be automatically sorted for you.